typekit/webfontloader/README.md

       });
     </script>

-Alternatively, you can link to the latest version of the WebFont Loader by using `//ajax.googleapis.com/ajax/libs/webfont/1/webfont.js` as the `script` source.
+Alternatively, you can link to the latest version of the Web Font Loader by using `//ajax.googleapis.com/ajax/libs/webfont/1/webfont.js` as the `script` source.
 Note that the version in this url is less specific.
 It will always load the latest `1.x` version, but it also has a shorter cache time to ensure that your page gets updates in a timely manner.
-For performance reasons, we recommend using an explicit version number (such as `1.4.2`) in urls when using the WebFont Loader in production.
-You can manually update the WebFont Loader version number in the url when you want to update the code.
+For performance reasons, we recommend using an explicit version number (such as `1.4.2`) in urls when using the Web Font Loader in production.
+You can manually update the Web Font Loader version number in the url when you want to update the code.

-It is also possible to use the WebFont Loader asynchronously.
+It is also possible to use the Web Font Loader asynchronously.
 For example, to load [Typekit](http://www.typekit.com) fonts asynchronously, you could use the following code.

     <script>
       WebFontConfig = {